 - Engine Will Not Start

-Overheating is among the top factors in causing a fuel pump to wear out.
+Overheating is among the top factors, in causing a fuel pump to wear out.
 Automakers know this, and they take advantage of the pump’s location to help.
-Remember, the fuel pump is generally mounted on the bottom of the fuel tank, where it’s submerged in fuel.
+Remember, the fuel pump is generally; mounted on the bottom of the fuel tank.
+As a result, it’s submerged in fuel.

 #2- Contamination From Dirt and Rust